seejohnrun/seejohnrun.github.io/_posts/2009-07-31-john-bellone-redbull.markdown

 Once night we were coding around midnight at the Zinkk office, and [John Bellone](http://thoughtlessbanter.com/) and I ran over to Quik-Check to get some supplies before they closed.
 He got 4 red bulls, and inspired by their 2 for 1 sale, I bought one as well.
-I hadn t had a Red Bull in a long time, but I thought on this particular night that it would boost my productivity, so I went for it.
+I hadn't had a Red Bull in a long time, but I thought on this particular night that it would boost my productivity, so I went for it.

 John Bellone drank all of the Red bulls, and then drank mine.
-I said  Did you just drink my Red Bull? , and he replied (as if planned)  I didn t know you got one .
+I said  Did you just drink my Red Bull? , and he replied (as if planned)  I didn't know you got one .
 Oh, you knew  you knew.
 Now he seems to somehow have the idea in his head that __I__ owe __him__ a Red Bull.
 This is completely off base and holds no truth.